 Tennessee HOPE Scholarship: The term is defined in T.C.A. § 49-4-902.

 Tennessee National Guard: The term is defined in T.C.A. § 49-4-926(b)(3).

+Tennessee Resident: A student classified as a resident of Tennessee pursuant to the provisions of § 49-8-104.

 Test Date: The date designated for the ACT test administered by ACT, Inc., or the date designated for the SAT test administered by the College Board at national and state test centers.
 This shall also include the administration of either test on other dates as approved by the respective testing entities to accommodate an individual student’s documented disability or other hardship, as well as a statewide test date established by the State Department of Education that is sanctioned by the respective test entities.